Native American trade: Relationship between Europeans and Natives

 It took time for Europeans and Native Americans to learn the customs of the other side.
 When Europeans first encountered a tribe, they would often be offered fur, food, or other items as gifts.
 The Europeans did not understand they were supposed to take on an alliance with the natives, including helping them against their enemies.
 Native American tribes regularly practice gift-giving as part of their social relations.
-Because the Europeans did not (or most of them), they were considered to be rude and crude.
+Because the Europeans did not (or most of them), they were considered to be rude, and savage.

 After observing that Europeans wanted to trade goods for the skins and other items, Native Americans entered into that.
 Both sides became involved in the conflicts of the other.
-In New France, in Carolina, Virginia, and New England, and New Netherland, the Europeans became drawn into the endemic warfare of their trading partners.
-As Native Americans were pressed into alliances by the Europeans for Queen Anne's War, the Seven Years' War, the Nine Years' War, and other standing competitions among the European powers: France, Great Britain, and Spain, with whom they were dealing in North America, they felt drawn into the Europeans' endemic warfare.
+In New France, Carolina, Virginia, New England, and New Netherland, the Europeans became drawn into the endemic warfare of their trading partners.
+As Native Americans were pressed into alliances by the Europeans for Queen Anne's War, the Seven Years' War, the Nine Years' War, and other standing competitions among the European powers of France, Great Britain, and Spain, with whom they were dealing in North America, they felt drawn into the Europeans' endemic warfare.